 - Artificial Intelligence Applications

 The indoor robotics arena is the centerpiece of the lab for operating ground, aerial, and space vehicles.
 Other equipment has been acquired over time in order to support the active and future research areas.
-This includes two 6 degree-of-freedom (DOF) Stewart Platforms, and three robotic arms (2 x 4-DOF, 1 x 6-DOF) to support research area 2.
-Two Ground and two aerial robots along with high specification computer machines are available to support research area 3.
+This includes two 6 degrees-of-freedom (DOF) Stewart platforms, and three robotic arms (2 x 4-DOF, 1 x 6-DOF) to support research area 2.
+Two ground and two aerial robots along with high specification computer machines are available to support research area 3.
 A kit of 12 ultra-wideband (UWB) sensors with tripods is available to support research area 4.
 More high specification computers are available to support research area 5.
-Furthermore, a 6-camera motion capture system is available to support all the research avtivities.
-More equipment necessary for active research is being procured in the coming year.
+Furthermore, a 4-camera motion capture system is available to support all the research avtivities.
 For more information about available lab resources, click here.